 Deloitte Real Estate (RICS regulated) undertook a full valuation of the College's land and buildings as at 31 July 2015 and 31 July 2014, on a depreciated replacement cost, open market value and existing use value basis.
 The values at 31 July 2014 were used as the deemed cost for the transition to FRS 102.
 The College chose not to adopt a policy of revaluations of these properties in the future.
+Included in land and buildings is a property at Albert Road which has a market value in excess of the net book value.
+This is currently being let to tenants at a market rent but has not been revalued or reclassified to investment properties on the grounds of materiality.
 There are no assets held under finance leases.